-I am a person who always prefers serving fresh homemade foods to my family.
+I always prefers serving fresh homemade foods to my family.
 So I make the chutneys all on the same day I intend to make the chaats.
 But I do refrigerate the left over tamarind & red chutney.
-Use them up to make other kinds of chaat like Dahi vada, papdi chaat & aloo chaat

 So for convenience you can very well, make all the chutneys ahead and refrigerate.
-The recipe of chaat chutneys has been shared below after the recipe card.
-For detailed step wise versions of the same you can check these posts on Tamarind chutney and Green chutney.
+The recipe of chaat chutneys has been shared below.
+For detailed versions of the same you can check these posts on Tamarind chutney and Green chutney.

 Next roast the peanuts and store them in a air tight jar to retain the crunch.

 You can buy the puffed rice, papdis & sev from the Indian grocery stores just like the way I did.
 Locally made sev & papdis smell & taste fresh.

 Just before you begin to make the bhel puri, chop the potato to half inch cubes.
 Boil them with water in a small pot.
 Alternately you may simply air fry them until golden and crisp.
 Meanwhile chop the onions, tomatoes, coriander leaves & green chilies.